 Or, a person who has just had surgery may temporarily alter the foods and ways in which they eat while their body heals – again the ‘diets’ they follow during this time are not for weight loss.

-At the end of the day, under this definition of ‘diet’, there is no need to put a label on it – a person’s diet just IS (Of course it can be handy to be able to label or name the diet when eating out or being catered for where there is something like a medically diagnosed food allergy or Coeliac Disease involved).
+At the end of the day, under this definition, there is no need to put a label on it – a person’s diet just IS (Of course it can be handy to be able to label or name what it is when eating out or being catered for where there is something like a medically diagnosed food allergy or Coeliac Disease involved).